Protected areas of Quebec: Wildlife reserve

 Wildlife reserves are public hunting and fishing grounds dedicated to the conservation, development and use of wildlife as well as, incidentally, the practice of recreational activities.
 There are currently has 21 wildlife reserves in Quebec covering a territory of 66886 km and 524 km of salmon rivers.
 They are all administered by the Société des établissements de plein air du Québec with the exception of the wildlife reserves of Duchénier, Dunière and those located on salmon rivers which are managed by local organizations.

 Controlled exploitation zone (Zec)

 The 86 controlled zones (zec) are hunting and fishing territories located on public lands.
 They are administered by non-profit organizations.

 International recognition

 Quebec has a natural world heritage site, namely Miguasha National Park.
-The province also has 4 biosphere reserves, ie the biosphere reserves of Charlevoix, Lake Saint-Pierre, Manicouagan-Uapishka and Mont-Saint-Hilaire.
+The province also has 4 biosphere reserves, i.e. the biosphere reserves of Charlevoix, Lake Saint-Pierre, Manicouagan-Uapishka and Mont-Saint-Hilaire.
 Finally, 4 Ramsar sites are included in Quebec, namely Isle-Verte Bay, Cap Tourmente, Lake Saint François and Lake Saint-Pierre.